brianhyun/stackline-assessment/README.md

 # Stackline Assessment Project

 This project is a product dashboard built using Next.js with the App Router.
 It displays product information, a table of sales data, and an interactive chart that aggregates sales data by month.
+The link to the project is [here](https://stackline-assessment-bay.vercel.app/).

 ## Features